RealWhimsy/AFKTraderPoE/readme.md

 - Click on the AfkTraderPoe.exe to launch the application

 ## Connecting your PC and your phone
+- Make sure your PC and your phone are connected to the same Network
 - Open the .exe file on your PC and launch the app on your phone.
 - In the desktop app there should be input fields for ip address and port.
 Enter the values that are displayed in the app on your phone.
 Make sure